 CodeWatch includes several configuration options and tuning parameters that are not set from within the program.
 Instead, these options are read from a file called rmcw.ini.
 This file is created in the current user's application data directory when CodeWatch is run for the first time.
 The rmcw.ini file can be edited with any text editor, including the CodeWatch Source Code Editor.
-To edit this file in CodeWatch, choose Open from the File menu and enter %APPDATA%\Liant\CodeWatch\\rmcw.ini.
+To edit this file in CodeWatch, choose Open from the File menu and enter %APPDATA%\Micro Focus\RM\CodeWatch\rmcw.ini.

 WARNING The rmcw.ini file contains other keys that are not described below.
-These keys are for internal use only, and their values should be altered only under the guidance of Liant technical support services.
+These keys are for internal use only, and their values should be altered only under the guidance of Micro Focus Customer Care.